machingclee/machingclee.github.io/static/media/360-advanced-combat-tracker.663d4b72.md

 };
 ```

-When then create a controller to handle presigned-url request:
+We then create a controller to handle presigned-url request:

 ```js
 export default class AwsController {